 Stone Floor Cleaning

-Professional Stone Floor Cleaning
+Stone Floor Cleaning in Pinellas County

 Stone Floor Cleaning Stone floor cleaning will depend greatly on the type of stone being serviced.
 An unpolished limestone has different needs then a polished granite.
 The first step is determining the type of stone and how it has been finished.
 Smooth polished stone like marble, travertine, polished limestone, and granite get cleaned using polishing compounds while porous stone like limestone, tumbled marble, sandstone, and unfilled travertine need a contained pressure washing system to rinse the dirt and detergent from the pores of the stone.